cloudoperators/greenhouse/docs/getting-started/install.md

 weight: 3
 ---

-This section provides a step-by-step guide to install Greenhouse on a Gardner shoot cluster.
+This section provides a step-by-step guide to install Greenhouse on a Gardener shoot cluster.

 ## Prerequisites